mdsahilnoob/Event-Management-Platform/DB.md

 ## DDL:

-CREATE DATABASE IBENTO
+CREATE DATABASE IBENTO;

-USE IBENTO
+USE IBENTO;

 #### For College Table